 Typically, the seller will let a $100 item go for $50 quite easily.
 Your goal is to get them between $25 and $35.
-If sales are not good for the month, week or day, more times than not, you will walk away with your item at "your" desired price.
+If sales are not good for the month, week or day, more times than not, you will walk away with your item at your desired price.
 The seller will grumble but that’s to be expected.
 When engaging in shopping as a sport, the loser is never happy.

 5) Arrive at the souks when they open and try to be their first purchaser of the day.

 In many countries where haggling is the norm, there is a cultural bias or a superstition that if a vendor is unsuccessful with the first customer and he/she leaves the shop without purchasing something the vendor will have a bad day.
-I have scored some of my best deals by being someone’s first customer.
+I have scored some of my best deals by being a vendor’s first customer.

 6) Buy more than one of an item.

-This is a “retail given” in many areas of the world.
+This is a retail given in many areas of the world.
 If you buy several items or buy in bulk, the price per item goes down, sometimes considerably.
 I usually do this when buying souvenirs for friends and family.
 On this trip to Marrakesh I purchased six pashmina scarves for $8 per item which were originally quoted at $25-$35 for one.
 Score!